 What is it?

 A safety management system is a planned, structured approach to managing health and safety in your business.
 It should ensure you manage risks in your business and as a result, provide you with a level of protection against potential penalties and prosecution.
 It can also provide additional benefits for your agribusiness.
-A safety management system should ensure compliance with Workplace Health and Safety (WHS) / Occupational Health and Safety (OHS) legislation.
+A safety management system should strive towards compliance with Workplace Health and Safety (WHS) / Occupational Health and Safety (OHS) legislation.

 Using safety software to implement your safety management system is the smart way to achieve this.
 It puts safety at the forefront of tasks and activities on farm.